DevOpsDays KC will be held in Kansas City, MO at Plexpod Westport Commons on Thursday October 24th, 2019 and Friday October 25th, 2019.

 - Multiple entries are welcome.

-- Attempt to not give details to who you are, we prefer to judge based on content.
+- Attempt to not identify yourself, we prefer to judge based on content.

 - All presentations must conform to the code of conduct.